surniaulula/wpsso-rrssb/readme.txt

 = 1.4.4-3 =

 (2016/12/04) Optimized wp_cache and transient caching for multilingual sites.
 Replaced set_transient() to update buttons arrays and keep the original transient expiration time.

-= 1.4.3-1 =

-(2016/11/25) Refactored the Twitter button class and the min_version_notice() method.
-Removed the "Shorten HTML A HREF Link" option.
-Added code to break-up/re-assemble the Twitter and Pinterest URLs to avoid duplicate popup windows.